My Nvidia Story

 Interlude 1: The Cost of Free

 Let's digress for a moment.
 My story isn't unique in any way.
 Think about how many free resources you enjoy on the Internet, such as free news sites, free review sites, free videos and free software.
 I'd wager that most of them are bogged down in the struggle to monetize.
 The reality is that most people don't want to work for free, because bills don't pay themselves, and the more time and effort put into something that earns no income, the less time there is to undertake income-producing activity.
-So for most of the people who put together these free resources, the issue of monetization inevitably comes up at some point.
+So for most of the people who put together these free resources, the issue of monetization inevitably comes up.

 The common solutions to the monetization problem are as follows: